facebook/react-native-website/docs/integration-with-existing-apps.md

 ### Test your integration

 You have now done all the basic steps to integrate React Native with your current application.
-Now we will start the React Native packager to build the `index.bundle` package and the server running on `localhost` to serve it.
+Now we will start the [Metro bundler][metro] to build the `index.bundle` package and the server running on `localhost` to serve it.

 ##### 1. Add App Transport Security exception